 Weblog & News

 This article is for aspiring songwriters.
 It's about songwriting techniques I used to extend and improve my song Good Morning to You My Sweetheart.
-You will find out how I put to work the suggestions of a great songwriter.
+In the following paragraphs, you will find out how I put to work the suggestions of a great songwriter who has many hits to his credit.

-You might even say that Good Morning to You My Sweetheart has been pretty much ignored, even though everybody who hears it puts on a smile and tells us they love it.
+So, Good Morning to You My Sweetheart is no longer super obscure and ignored, and truly everybody who hears it puts on a smile and tells us they love my little song.

 The Songwriting Workshop

-I just figured that like so much of my music, Good Morning to You My Sweetheart just doesn't have much Cool Factor, being just a clean little happy song to sing for someone you love, like maybe your spouse or your kid.
-So, when I attended Songwriters Woodshed hosted by John Gillette and Sue Demel, where I announced that my musical offering to the group would be this way uncool song, I was flabbergasted when Tom and I performed it to see the other songwriters smiling, laughing, and swaying along with my music as we sang!
-My gawd, they told me they loved my song and I gotta say that was super encouraging to me as a songwriter!
+When I attended Songwriters Woodshed hosted by John Gillette and Sue Demel, where I announced that my musical offering to the group would be this way uncool but sweet little cheerful song, I was amazed when Tom and I performed it to see the other songwriters smiling, laughing, and swaying along with my music as we sang!
+My goodness!
+The other songwriters were super encouraging and everybody told me they loved my song!
+I have to say that was super encouraging to me as a kind of obscure songwriter!

-Before the workshop I had been working on a new version of this song, to add the songwriting suggestions I found in Jimmy Webb's book, Tunesmith.
+Before the workshop I had been working on a new version of this song, because I had found many interesting songwriting suggestions in Jimmy Webb's book, Tunesmith.
 (Just in case you don't know who Jimmy Webb is, think Wichita Lineman, Galveston, MacArthur Park and numerous other super great Pop hits that he wrote.)
-I had made several additions to the original simple version, which was really just a super short little Verse-Verse-Chorus two times through type of song.
+I had made several additions to the original simple version, which was really just a ditty: a little Verse-Verse-Chorus "sing it two times through" composition.

-Here's what I added while working through Tunesmith:
+Here's a list of the ideas I added to my song while working through Tunesmith:

 - a prolog with a fun little bass line and accordion accompaniment,